kagbodji/sessions.nvim/README.md

     --
-    -- if a path is provided here, then the path argument for commands and API -- functions will use session_filepath as a default if no path is provided. session_filepath = "",
+    -- if a path is provided here, then the path argument for commands and API -- functions will use session_filepath as a default if no path is provided.
+    -- that is, if you provide a session name without a path, the path will be -- appended to the session name.
+    session_filepath = "",

     -- treat the default session filepath as an absolute path